← Back to research

 FactorAssessment

-Financial HealthEarly — YC X26 backing, no announced funding round
+Financial HealthEarly — YC X26 backing; no other funding publicly disclosed

-Market PositionChallenger — Differentiated on local-first and secret management
+Market PositionChallenger — Differentiated on local-first and secret management; now also offers tool.store, an MCP tool package manager

-Long-term OutlookPromising — Strong technical thesis, YC backing, but needs to ship cloud product and grow team
+Long-term OutlookPromising — Strong technical thesis, YC backing, cloud now in closed beta; needs to convert the waitlist and grow the team

 Microsandbox occupies a unique position in the AI sandbox space: it is the only major player betting entirely on local-first, self-hosted microVM isolation.
 If the thesis is correct that AI agents will increasingly run on developer machines (not just in the cloud), Microsandbox could become the default execution layer.
 The secret injection feature alone is a meaningful innovation that competitors will likely copy.